rcrowther/django-taxonomy/README.md

     /manage.py startapp categories

 and install.
-Either way, here is an example of a modeldeclaration.
+Either way, here is an example of a model declaration.
 This adds a 'description' field, so the taxonomy can be used for more helpful user display.
 It also includes a 'slug' field, so the term titles can be used in URLs.
 That means the model has an get_absolute_url method too (see below),

     from django.db import models
     from taxonomy.models import TermBase, TermParentBase